masaiful/11/media/2020/the-nest.md

 rating: A-
 ---

 Watched with LD.
-Reminded me of "_Hereditary_" (it's a slow burn) but with The Evil being this chimera of financial insolvency, really bad trust issues, childhood trauma, and severe affluenza.
+Reminded me of "[_Hereditary_](/media/hereditary/)" (it's a slow burn) but with The Evil being this chimera of financial insolvency, really bad trust issues, childhood trauma, and severe affluenza.
 Jude Law was perfect, but Carrie Coon was _so fucking good_ as the beleagured yet passively complicit partner and mostly grieving person.
 The scene shot from the stable facing the manor was genius.
-Was worried about how [Sean Durkin](https://en.wikipedia.org/wiki/Sean_Durkin) (writer and director) would end it but he stuck the landing.
+[Sean Durkin](https://en.wikipedia.org/wiki/Sean_Durkin) (writer and director) stuck the landing perfectly.
 Lovely stuff.